cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

 4: Iterate through the solution
 ===============================
+You can make use of the :cellsolver:`cellsolver package <>` to solve the generated model, or follow the simple steps below to write your own solver instead.

 This part will make use of a simple routine to step through the solution iterations using the Euler method to update the state variables.
 Following initialisation of some solution controls (time step, end point) there are